Tearsheet

 Sumit Roy, President & Chief Executive Officer

-Sumit Roy has been Realty Income's Chief Executive Officer since October 2018 and President since 2015, and a member of the Board of Directors since October 2018.
-He previously served as Chief Operating Officer from 2014 to 2018 and Chief Investment Officer from 2013 to 2014.
-Prior to joining Realty Income in 2011, Mr. Roy was an Executive Director at UBS Investment Bank for seven years, where he was responsible for over $57 billion in real estate capital markets and advisory transactions.
-His experience also includes working in investment banking at Merrill Lynch and as a Principal in technology consulting at Cap Gemini.
+Sumit Roy has served as Realty Income's Chief Executive Officer since October 2018 and as President since 2015.
+He joined Realty Income in 2011, having previously held the roles of Chief Investment Officer from 2013 to 2014 and Chief Operating Officer from 2014 to 2018.
+Before joining Realty Income, Mr. Roy was an Executive Director at UBS Investment Bank for seven years, where he was responsible for over $57 billion in real estate capital markets and advisory transactions.
+His career also includes experience in investment banking at Merrill Lynch and as a Principal in technology consulting at Cap Gemini.
+He holds a Bachelor's and Master's degree in Computer Science, and an MBA in Finance and Economics from the University of Chicago, Booth School of Business.
+Under his leadership, Realty Income has undergone significant expansion, including a $9.3 billion merger with Spirit Realty Capital in 2024.

-Jonathan Pong, Executive Vice President, Chief Financial Officer & Treasurer
+Jonathan Pong, Executive Vice President, Chief Financial Officer, and Treasurer

-Jonathan Pong will assume the role of Chief Financial Officer and Treasurer effective January 1, 2024.
-Since joining Realty Income in 2014, he has served as Senior Vice President and Head of Corporate Finance, overseeing capital markets, derivatives, financial planning and analysis, and investor relations functions.
-Before joining Realty Income, Mr. Pong was a Vice President in Equity Research at Robert W. Baird, where he covered the REIT sector.
-He began his career with Deloitte & Touche LLP.
+Jonathan Pong assumed the role of Executive Vice President, Chief Financial Officer, and Treasurer for Realty Income on January 1, 2024, succeeding Christie Kelly.
+He joined Realty Income in 2014 and previously served as Senior Vice President and Head of Corporate Finance, where he oversaw capital markets, investor relations, financial planning and analysis, and derivatives functions.
+Prior to his tenure at Realty Income, Mr. Pong was a Vice President in Equity Research at Robert W. Baird, focusing on the REIT sector, and began his career at Deloitte & Touche LLP.
+He is a CFA charterholder and Certified Public Accountant, holding a bachelor's degree in accounting from the University of Southern California and an MBA from Cornell University.

-Neil Abraham, President, Realty Income International, Executive Vice President, Chief Strategy Officer
+Neil M. Abraham, President, Realty Income International, EVP, Chief Strategy Officer

 AI Analysis | Feedback